-Note 4 - Education Service and Support Provider
+Note 5 - Education Service and Support Provider

 Academica Dade, LLC, an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
-The agreement calls for a fee on per student basis.
-The agreement is with Pinecrest Academy, Inc. through June 30, 2028, and unless terminated by the board will have the option to renew for an additional five-year period.
-During the year ended June 30, 2024, the School incurred \$255,550 in fees.
+The agreement calls for a fee on a per student basis.
+The agreement is with Pinecrest Academy, Inc through June 30, 2028, and unless terminated by the board will have the option to renew for an additional five-year period.
+During the year ended June 30, 2024, the School incurred \$232,750 in fees.

-Note 5 - Transactions With Other Divisions of Pinecrest Academy, Inc.
+Note 6 - Transactions with other divisions of Pinecrest Academy, Inc.

-The School's facility is shared with Pinecrest Preparatory Academy Middle School (a charter schools under Pinecrest Academy, Inc.) ("Pinecrest Middle").
-Management allocates a proportionate share of facilities costs, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment.
-In addition, the School's student activities account is recorded in the books of Pinecrest Middle.
-The School's lunch program is also shared with Pinecrest Middle.
+The School currently shares its campus with Pinecrest Preparatory Academy Charter High School (a charter school under Pinecrest Academy, Inc.) ("Pinecrest High").
+Management allocates a proportionate share of facility costs, salaries, supplies, and other expenses to each school individually based on student enrollment and usage of resources.
+In addition, Pinecrest High's student activities account is recorded in the School's books.
+The School's lunch program is also shared with Pinecrest High.
 Revenues and expenses related to such program have been allocated based on FTE equivalent for purposes of presentation in the financial statements.

 Pinecrest Academy, Inc. charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-The Schoolpaid Pinecrest Academy, Inc. \$107,600 in connection with these charges during the year.
+The School paid Pinecrest Academy, Inc. \$73,425 in connection with these charges during the year.

-The School made long term non-interest bearing advances to Pinecrest Academy, Inc. The following schedule provides a summary of changes in long term advances for the year ended June 30, 2024 was:
+The School made long term non-interest bearing advances to Pinecrest Academy, Inc. with no set maturity date.
+The following schedule provides a summary of changes in long term advances for the year ended June 30, 2024: